 If you have children, depending on their age, it may mean they may have access to this online information as well.
 Before you post anything about your current or past life situation, think about whether this is something you would like to revisit in the future.
 Since posts stay on your timeline indefinitely, you may have to address comments or posts in the future with your children, other family members, employers and/or clients.
 Privacy is violated when you write something about others as well as about yourself.

-Before you post to a social site:
+Before you post to a social site, please consider:

 - Evaluate your emotions before writing anything.
 If you’re frustrated or angry, do not post any comments or pictures.